 CEO Worst adds his own biohacking experience, discussing the psychological effects from his implanted Northstar, a device in his hand that uses LEDs; when an early design flaw saw the device stop working.
 “While the device was safe to leave in my body, I still felt like a part of me had stopped working, and when I received a new device I felt whole again,” Worst said during the interview.

-Despite current thoughts on biohacking, the subject sprouts enough contentious interest on either side.
-Good, bad or indifferent to the subject, people do rely on the familiar.
+Despite current thoughts on biohacking, the subject sprouts enough contentious interest on either side as to whether uniting humanity through biohacking technologies is advantageous.
+Good, bad or indifferent to biohacking, people do rely on the familiar.
 It’s human nature’s very essence.

 But O’Shea takes the criticism with a grain of salt.
 “There is always a fear of new technologies or fads,” he says.
 “The fact of the matter is that humans have been directing their own evolution for thousands of years, and certainly hundreds.
 If you diet or exercise or drink caffeine for the stimulant effects or use medicines or drugs, congratulations, you’re a biohacker.
 Welcome to the club.”